 To answer this simply, what’s needed are strong foundational pillars of ‘Adaptive Leadership’ that push through challenging changes and help their organisation evolve and grow.

 So, what is Adaptive Leadership?
 Let’s take a tour and explore adaptive leadership style and how it will roadmap COVID recovery for Accounting professionals.

 First introduced by Ronald Heifetz and Marty Linsky, Adaptive Leadership is a leadership framework that focuses on developing individuals and the organisation as a whole in a way that can easily adapt to the dynamic market demands and come out on top during challenging times.

 Moreover, leadership nowadays isn’t about a single person’s accomplishments, instead, it is about a collaborative effort that drives results from each individual’s contribution.
 Adaptive leadership is also the same and is a team game.

 However, even though it is a team game, someone has to take charge for defining new strategies when difficult times (like the ongoing pandemic) arrive.
 This is where adaptive leadership comes into the scene where business leaders step forward and make sure that their team and the organisation keep abreast with the changing requirements of the corporate arena.

 So, what are the principles of adaptive leadership?
 Well, there are usually four strong pillars upon which Adaptive Leadership is built upon.
-These are:

 1. Emotional Intelligence: